GPT4RoI: Instruction Tuning Large Language Model on Region-of-Interest: Experiments

 \subsection{Region Reasoning}

-Visual-7W~\cite{zhu2016visual7w} and Visual Commonsense Reasoning~\cite{zellers2019recognition} employ multiple-choice settings that require both recognition ability and commonsense reasoning to select the correct choice.
+Visual Commonsense Reasoning~\cite{zellers2019recognition} employs multiple-choice settings that require both recognition ability and commonsense reasoning to select the correct choice.
 Calculating the similarity of LLM's output with the correct choice is quite a challenge.
 This is because it is hard to find a model that can capture the reasoning similarity.
-Therefore, we finetune GPT4RoI to these two datasets to align with the answer format, following conventional methods.
+Therefore, we finetune GPT4RoI to align with the answer format, following conventional methods.

-\textbf{Visual-7W} Visual-7W~\cite{zhu2016visual7w} is a PointQA dataset that contains a which box setting.
-Here, the model is required to choose the appropriate box among four options, based on a given description.
-For example, a question might ask, \textit{``Which is the black machine under the sign?''}.
-This type of question not only tests the model's object recognition but also its ability to determine the relationship between objects.

-To prevent information leakage, we remove overlapping images with the test set from Visual Genome~\cite{krishna2017visual}.
-As shown in Table~\ref{tab:v7w}, the results demonstrate that the 13B model outperforms the 7B model by a significant margin.
-This finding suggests that the reasoning ability heavily relies on the LLM.

 \textbf{Visual Commonsense Reasoning} Visual Commonsense Reasoning (VCR) offers a highly demanding scenario that necessitates advanced reasoning abilities, heavily relying on common sense.
 Given the question(Q), the model's task is not only to select the correct answer(A) but also to select a rationale(R) that explains why the chosen answer is true.
-We give a more detailed explanation of each metric in our Appendix~\ref{sec:vcr_metric}.
+In the Q$\rightarrow$A setup, a model is given a question and must select the correct answer from four choices.
+In the QA->R setup, a model is provided with a question and the correct answer, and it needs to justify the answer by selecting the most appropriate rationale from four choices.
+The performance of models is evaluated using the Q$\rightarrow$AR metric, where accuracy is measured as the percentage of correctly answered questions along with the correct rationale.

 As shown in Table~\ref{tab:vcr}, \ours shows significant improvements over the previous methods across all $Q\rightarrow A$, $QA\rightarrow R$, and $Q\rightarrow AR$ tasks.
 Notably, in the crucial $Q\rightarrow AR$ task, \ours-13B achieves a performance of 81.6\% accuracy, surpassing previous methods by over 6 points, even outperforming \rebuttal{confidential} commercial product.
 More importantly, this performance is almost reaching human-level performance of 85.0\% accuracy, which shows that the multimodal ability of \ours is promising to be further developed to human intelligence. \rebuttal{Furthermore, comparing GPT4RoI to previous methods, particularly observing the size of the language model used, also demonstrates the significant benefits of the Large Language Model~(LLM) for visual reasoning tasks.}